will-rowe/signal-check/README.md

 ## running the analysis

-* create and activate the conda environment:
+* create and activate the conda environment for the notebook:

 ```
 conda env create -f environments/notebook-analysis.yaml